813 words

 First, let’s set the stage#

-CI/CD isn’t just “run tests and deploy” anymore.
+CI/CD stopped being “run tests and deploy” a long time ago, sis.

 • security,